Content Delivery Networks Explained

 How does CDN work?

-The philosophy behind CDN is quite simple: dispersing all of your static content across multiple servers geographically closer to your users.
-That will make your web pages load much faster.
+The philosophy behind CDN is quite simple: dispersing all of your static content across multiple servers geographically closer to your users will make your web pages load much faster.

 Popular content delivery networks.
 Bringing the best and brightest CDNs to your attention, helping you make the most educated decision!